JuliaLang/www.julialang.org/blog/2021/11/julia-1.7-highlights.md

 *Simeon Schaub*

-One fairly simple but hopefully useful new syntax addition is support for destructuring objects not only by iteration, but also by property name.
+Another new syntax addition is support for destructuring objects not only by iteration, but also by property name.
 This is modeled after the `(; a b)` syntax added in 1.5 for constructing `NamedTuple`s whose field names correspond to the used variable names.

 A simple example of how this syntax can be used: